 If you’re thinking of growing a new garden in, and around, your home, it’s important to decide what type you want.
-After all, different garden designs require different plants, landscaping and care.
+After all, different garden designs require different plants, landscaping, and care.
 The following article will help you understand the different choices you have when developing your own Australian garden.

 Native Garden Designs

 Australian Native gardens are great if you are after something low maintenance.
-If you’re conscientious of the environment, you will also be pleased to know you can save a lot of watering with this choice of garden.
+If you’re conscientious of the environment, you will also be pleased to know you can save a lot of watering with this choice of a garden.

 For example, the Acacia Calamifolia is an ornamental shrub with weeping branches with narrow leaves and yellow flowers.
 It’s useful to protect against the elements.

-There is also the Banksia Praemorsa, which is adaptable to several well-drained soils.
+There is also the Banksia praemorsa, which is adaptable to several well-drained soils.
 It can withstand most frosts, dry periods, high winds, and coastal environments.

-Other common plants used in a native home garden are ‘Pin cushions’, succulents and banksias.
+Other common plants used in a native home garden are ‘Pincushions‘, succulents, and banksias.

 Floral Garden Designs

 If you’re looking to fill your garden with lots of flowers, keep in mind that some have more nectar than others.
-Knowing which ones is important so that you can attract bees, and have them pollinate each flower.
+Knowing which ones are important so that you can attract bees, and have them pollinate each flower.
 Specifically, you should consider buying such flowers from the daisy family, mints, rosemary, pineapple sage, lavender, basil, and any flower from the carrot family.

 Keep in mind that bees are partial to blue, and yellow, flowers.
 So, getting them will attract more bees.
 Consequently, they will also attract other insects that can help your garden.
-Remember, certain insects will eliminate unwanted bugs, and other problems that can hurt your garden.
+Remember, certain insects will eliminate unwanted bugs and other problems that can hurt your garden.
 So, consider all the facts before your purchase.

 Minimalist Garden Designs

 While some gardeners want to create a visual feast for the eyes, others may want to keep it simple.
 For those that want a no-frills garden, there is still plenty of plants to choose from.
-For example, the Tree Aloe will create an impact without being overbearing.
+For example, Tree Aloe will create an impact without being overbearing.
 They can tolerate droughts, but need to be kept in warm areas.

 Of course, frangipani trees are great for a simple look that produces a tropically-scented bloom.
 They lose their leaves in the winter.
 However, their summer fragrance is worth it.
 Remember to keep them in a cool area or by a north-facing wall.

-Birch trees are also perfect for the winter time.
+Birch trees are also perfect for the wintertime.
 They are deciduous trees with silvery-white trunks that give off a holiday vibe.
 Remember to plant them in groups, and with a low ground cover to draw attention to their tree trunks.